 Your child’s creativity is like a muscle – the more it is worked, the better and stronger it becomes.
-Here, the early childhood development professionals at Celebree Learning Centers explain what you can do to encourage creativity in your toddler.
+Here, the early childhood development professionals at Celebree School explain what you can do to encourage creativity in your toddler.

 While some children may be more naturally creative than others, creativity is a skill that can be practiced and fostered with time.
 Unfortunately, many conventional forms of children’s play do not promote creativity – in fact, they diminish it.
 Television programs, video games, action figurines, and many other toys provide preconceived characters, plots, concepts and images for children, instead of encouraging children to develop their own.
 While these forms of entertainment are not inherently bad, they should be heavily offset by other forms of play and fun that promote creative thinking.